Gaechka777/Temporal_sets/README.md

-﻿# Identifying the relationship between labels using an attention-based algorithm for the Next Basket Recommendation task
+﻿# Identifying the relationship between labels using an attention-based algorithm

 # Requirements